yixuan/en/_posts/2015-09-19-an-overview-of-linear-algebra-libraries-in-scala-java.md

 solving linear equations, etc.

-For each library discussed below, we use it to accomplish the following tasks, in order to the usage of the library:
+For each library discussed below, we use it to accomplish the following tasks, in order to demonstrate the usage of the library:

 1. Create a 3 by 6 matrix $A$
 2. Fill the matrix with random numbers